AndreaPelosi/sparse.jl/report.md

 there are two vectors $v$ and $q$ of length $n$, representing respectively the level of each graph node in the *BFS* and the set of nodes belonging to the *frontier* (namely the nodes discovered in one of the at most $n$ iterations that *BFS* does).
 At each *BFS* iteration, there is a matrix-vector product between $A$ and $q$ resulting in a frontier update (one can easily verify that; for an explicit example of this property, see @kepner2017graphblas).
 Vector $v$ is updated: $v[i] = k$ if the node $i$ is visited (namely, appears in the frontier) for the first time at the $k$-th iteration.
 Nodes already visited are masked out from the frontier, and the algorithm loops until $n$ iterations are done or until the frontier empties.

-GraphBLAS based *BFSs* have several advantages over the SparseArrays based *BFS*: just a few standard GraphBLAS operations are needed in order to write the algorithm and, in the algorithm design phase, it is easy to choose the semiring that best suits the wanted operation (notice that, just choosing another semiring, one could go a step further and possibly analyze different properties of the same graph with very little effort).
+GraphBLAS based *BFSs* have several advantages over the SparseArrays based *BFS*: just a few standard GraphBLAS operations are needed in order to write the algorithm and, in the algorithm design phase, it is easy to choose the semiring that best suits the wanted operation (notice that, just choosing another semiring, one could go a step further and possibly build a different algorithm on the same graph with very little effort).
-Moreover, there is no need to build from scratch a heavily optimized algorithm, since every GraphBLAS operation is internally optimized; thus, using different GraphBLAS primitives results in an efficient algorithm.
+Moreover, there is no need to build from scratch a heavily optimized algorithm, since every GraphBLAS operation is internally optimized; thus, using GraphBLAS primitives results in an efficient algorithm.

-On the contrary, building a SparseArrays based *BFS* (without referring to one of the highly efficient *BFS* implementations present in literature) requires explicit optimizations and clever usage of the features Julia provides, and even that is not enough to produce something which could reach the performance of GraphBLAS based *BFS*.
+On the contrary, building a SparseArrays based *BFS* (without referring to one of the highly efficient *BFS* implementations present in literature) requires explicit optimizations and clever usage of the features Julia provides, and that is not enough to produce something which could reach the performance of GraphBLAS based *BFS*.

 # Benchmark results
 We present benchmark results for the three *BFS* algorithms implemented in sparse.jl.
+We test algorithms' performance over $100\times 100, 1000\times 1000, 10^5\times 10^5, 10^7\times 10^7$ input matrices.
 In order to have a statistically accurate benchmark, we use BenchmarkTools.jl, a Julia package devoted to track Julia code performance in a statistically accurate manner.
 All the tests were executed on a machine with a Intel(R) Core(TM) i5-7200U CPU @ 2.50GHz capable of $4.594591126143963e10$ *FLOPs* (Floating Point Operations per second), estimated through the Julia function `peakflops()`.

 ## `GraphBLAS_bfs!`